Adidas Pelias

-The Adidas Pelias (/ˈpiːliæs/ PEE-lee-ass, [peˈli.as]) was first used in the football events of the 2004 Summer Olympics, and was the official ball for all FIFA events in Europe in 2004.
-It has since been effectively replaced by the Pelias 2, which was used as the official ball for all FIFA events in Europe in 2005, including the 2005 FIFA Confederations Cup.
+The Adidas Pelias (/ˈpiːliæs/ PEE-lee-ass, [peˈli.as]) was the official ball for all FIFA events in Europe in 2004.
+It has since been effectively replaced by the Pelias 2, which was used as the official ball for all FIFA events in Europe in 2005, including the 2005 FIFA Confederations Cup and the 2005 FIFA U-20 World Cup.
+It was first used in the football events of the 2004 Summer Olympics.